Featured in “Driving While Black” documentary film by Steeplechase Films || Ric Burns. Coming soon.

 Subconsultant (with writer Martha Groves) on Angels Walk LA self-guided walking and public transportation trail that commemorates the history, architecture and culture of the old Central Avenue hub of African American life in Los Angeles during the Jim Crow era.
 The Angels Walks are designed to encourage pedestrians to discover and explore Los Angeles by connecting directly with major transit and rail lines.
+Installation in 2017.
 Los Angeles, CA. Winter 2017–present.

 - Co-Lead Coordinator, California Coastal Cleanup Day 2012, 2013, 2014, 2015, 2016, 2017 and 2018 at the historical African American beach site at Bay Street in Santa Monica, California

 Heal the Bay, the Santa Monica Conservancy, the California Historical Society, Black Surfers Collective and others partner.
 Coordinated site exhibits with organizations.
 Co-coordinated community outreach, education and remembrances of site history and ocean stewardship programming.
 Designed banner exhibit for display entitled, “Hidden Beach Stories & the California Dream: African Americans, Beach Culture, Santa Monica & the American Narrative.”
 Event days, September 15, 2012, September 21, 2013 and September 20, 2014.

 - Grant Recipient, Interdisciplinary Humanities Center (IHC), University of California, Santa Barbara (UCSB)